 Domestic and international home entertainment distribution typically starts three to six months after the theatrical release in each market.
 Home entertainment releases may be distributed in both physical (DVD and Blu-ray) and electronic formats.
-Titles are generally sold to retailers, such as Wal-Mart and Best Buy and physical rental channels, such as Netflix; however, the rental channels may be delayed up to 28 days after the start of home entertainment distribution.
+Titles are generally sold to retailers, such as Wal-Mart and Best Buy and physical rental channels, such as Netflix.
+However, distribution in the rental channels may be delayed up to 28 days after the start of home entertainment distribution.

-As of September 28, 2013, we had approximately 1,400 active produced and acquired titles, including 1,000 live-action titles and 400 animated titles, in the domestic home entertainment marketplace and approximately 2,700 active produced and acquired titles, including 2,200 live-action titles and 500 animated titles, in the international marketplace.
+As of September 27, 2014, we had approximately 1,400 active produced and acquired titles, including 1,000 live-action titles and 400 animated titles, in the domestic home entertainment marketplace and approximately 2,500 active produced and acquired titles, including 2,000 live-action titles and 500 animated titles, in the international marketplace.